Sams-Ddev/Full_Stack_Roadmap/CSS/css_notes.md

 # -4.
 Chaining Selectors:

 This rule apply css rules anywhere all the selectors are true.
+Always start with the elements first eg: li#ID.class {...}

 example: (code here)